 The student must submit a proposal for his or her master’s thesis by mid-February of the academic year when he or she will be writing it.
 The student must therefore consult with their thesis advisor during the previous semester, with whom he or she will choose a topic.
-In the current academic year, student must submit a thesis proposal in writing to the thesis advisor by 17 February 2020.
+In the current academic year, student must submit a thesis proposal in writing to the thesis advisor by the last week of February.

 Submission of the master’s thesis

 The master’s thesis shall be submitted in electronic form.

 The official procedure of the master’s thesis oral defense shall be determined at a later date by the Department of English.